NVIDIA/spark-rapids/docs/FAQ.md

 ### Is the Spark `Dataset` API supported?

 The RAPIDS Accelerator supports the `DataFrame` API which is implemented in Spark as `Dataset[Row]`.
 If you are using `Dataset[Row]` that is equivalent to the `DataFrame` API.
-However using custom classes or types with `Dataset` is not supported.
-Such queries should still execute correctly when using the RAPIDS Accelerator, but it is likely most query operations will not be performed on the GPU.
+In either case the operations that are supported for acceleration on the GPU are limited.
+For example using custom classes or types with `Dataset` are not supported.
+Neither are using APIs that take `Row` as an input, or ones that take Scala or Java functions to operate.
+This includes operators like `flatmap`, `foreach`, or `foreachpartition`.
+Such queries will still execute correctly when using the RAPIDS Accelerator, but it is likely most query operations will not be performed on the GPU.